Hagwon: Demographics

+Subjects

+Parents spend the most money on English language hagwons, with mathematics and Korean taking second and third place.
+Science and the humanities are also popular, although less so.
+Hagwons are also seen as a critical place to prepare for the college entrance exams.

+While most hagwons focus on meeting educational needs, many also exist for a variety of nonacademic subjects, including music, art, swimming, and Taekwondo.
+A variety of hagwons for adults also exist, including some to train flight attendants.

 History and regulations

 In 1885, Henry Appenzeller founded the Paichai school (배재대학교) as a cover for his missionary work.
 At the time it was illegal to preach other religions in Korea.
 Although his main goal was to spread his faith, it was still used by Koreans to learn English.

-Private education, known as gwaoe (과외), was banned by President Chun Doo-hwan (전두환) in 1980.
+In the 1970s and 1980s, hagwons were reportedly seen as optional for remedial studying.
+Private education, known as gwaoe (과외), was banned by President Chun Doo-hwan in 1980.
 It was felt the advantage of private education unfairly burdened the poor and to promote equality, all access to it was made illegal.
 Through the years the government has relaxed the restrictions on private education by increasingly allowing more individuals and organizations to offer private education until the ban was ruled unconstitutional in the 1990s.